Joseph Henry Loveless: Prison escape

-In the early May of 1916, Loveless allegedly murdered his wife Agnes with an axe in her bed while she was still asleep, while two of their children who were awake at the time, were present.
-Reports from the time identify her murderer as "Charles Smith", whom some additionally named as her husband, while their neighbours had testified that Loveless and his common-law wife, Agnes, had been fighting at the evening, several hours prior to the discovery of Agnes’ desceased body.
-Charles Smith was one of Loveless's many aliases.
-Loveless was arrested and sent to jail.
 At Agnes Loveless's funeral on May 16, 1916, one of their sons was quoted saying, "Papa never stayed in jail very long and he will soon be out".
-Only two days later, on, May 18, 1916, at around 5:30 PM, Loveless had broke out of the St. Anthony prison cell, by sawing through the prison cell bars, while his prison cell guards were out eating their supper.
-However, there is some speculation made that Loveless was assisted by an person or person(s), from outside of his prison cell.
+Only two days later, on May 18, 1916, at around 5:30 PM, Loveless had broken out of the St. Anthony prison cell, by sawing through the prison cell bars, while his prison cell guards were out eating their supper.
+There is some speculation that Loveless was assisted by a person or person(s), from outside of his prison cell.